These succulents add colour to your home and are a great start for aspiring gardeners!

 It goes without saying that plants instantly enliven up your home and add a natural touch that makes the ambience come alive.
 Apart from aesthetically enhancing your home, these green additions also help purify the air, and there’s no denying the exhilarating feeling you get when you see your plants thrive.
 If you have green fingers, having plants around the home is also a great and relaxing hobby to indulge in.

-We’ve rounded up six of our favourite succulents that would make a great addition to any room in your home – check them out below:
+We’ve rounded up six of our favourite to grow at home – check out the different indoor succulent species below:

 1. Burro’s Tail

 These trailing succulents look best when planted in a hanging container.
 Place it on a ledge or a shelf so that its tendrils can cascade down and drape the area beautifully.
 Its blue-grey leaves can grow up to 3 feet long.
-Although this succulent isn’t known to have flowers blooming, you will be surprised to see that pink or red flowers may appear occasionally.
-This plant thrives best in an environment that has a source of light at a medium intensity.
-Be careful not to place this plant under direct sunlight as it may cause sunburn.
+Although this plant isn’t known to have flowers blooming, you will be surprised to see that pink or red flowers may appear occasionally.
+This plant thrives best in an environment that has a source of bright indirect light at a medium intensity.
+Be careful not to place this plant under full sun as it may cause sunburn.

 There are various types of Kalanchoe plants, but one of the most common species is the kalanchoe tomentosa.
 Also fondly known as the panda plant, this succulent’s unique characteristic is its foliage.
 Its thick green leaves are covered with soft, silvery fine hairs that give it a fuzzy and velvety appearance.
 This succulent flowers in its natural habitat but it is rare to see it blooms when planted indoors.
 However, if you are lucky, you will be able to spot some lovely tubular-shaped flowers on the tip of the branches.
 These succulents only require watering once a week, so you can easily go on a holiday without worrying too much.